ukb-dt/ai-review/index.md

 But before that push, you need to decide:

-1. Is C_x (ethnic identity as invariant) a **testable hypothesis** or a **fixed assumption**?
+1. Is $C_x$ (ethnic identity as invariant) a **testable hypothesis** or a **fixed assumption**?
 If hypothesis, your app should surface when it fails.
 If assumption, you must defend it forensically before any clinical deployment.

 2. Is the pentad **descriptive** (how systems actually behave) or **normative** (how systems should be designed)?
 Prigogine is descriptive; Ostrom is normative.
 You need both, but they can't collapse into each other.